Wood County Museum: Museum

 The Museum was shown on WBGU-TV program Scenic Stop, which premiered December 6, 2012.

 Exhibits

 The Museum is home to over 30 exhibits about this building's history and the social history of Wood County.

 Outbuildings

 There are several outbuildings, including a pest house to isolate men with communicable diseases such as scarlet fever and influenza, a hog barn and an ice house.

 Mary Bach

-The museum hosts the fingers of Mary Bach, who was murdered in October of 1881.
+The museum hosts the fingers of Mary Bach, who was murdered in October 1881.
 The fingers were kept as evidence and preserved in whisky before being transferred to a formalin solution, and later to a contemporary preservation scheme in 2015.